ruchi2ch/Slider-Game/README.md

 # Slider-Game
-It is a game made by using html,css,javascript.:metal:
+It is a game made by using html,css,javascript.